IgorMarques/GemCounter/README.md

 GEMS:

-maskedinput-rails: 1
+maskedinput-rails: 1 - jquery.maskedinput for rails.
-font-awesome-sass: 1
+font-awesome-sass: 1 - Font-Awesome SASS gem for use in Ruby projects
-summernote-rails: 1
+summernote-rails: 1 - This gem packages the editor Summernote for Rails' assets pipeline

 TOTAL: 3